Wrongful Death Attorneys Serving San Diego, Riverside And Surrounding Areas

-Our San Diego wrongful death lawyers approach personal injury claims with compassion, patience and experience.
-We commit ourselves to the process and ensuring we are guiding our clients in a responsible manner that will help them find some degree of resolution in an already difficult situation.
+We approach personal injury claims with compassion, patience and experience.
+We commit ourselves to understanding the process and ensuring that we are guiding our clients in a responsible manner that will help them find some degree of resolution in an already difficult situation.
 As a surviving family member, you are also a victim.
-The wrongful death attorneys at Martinez & Schill LLP will do everything in our power to assist you in recovering the compensation you deserve.
+Our wrongful death attorneys will do everything in their power to assist you in recovering the compensation you deserve.
 Damages may include reimbursement or compensation for:

-- Loss of future income;
+- Loss of future income

-- Loss of services, protection, care, and assistance provided by the decedent;
+- Loss of services, protection, care and assistance provided by the decedent

-- Medical expenses incurred as a result of the negligence;
+- Medical expenses incurred as a result of the negligence

-- Funeral expenses;
+- Funeral expenses

-- Sorrow, mental anguish, and solace; or
+- Sorrow, mental anguish and solace

 - Punitive damages in the event of willful or wanton conduct.

-Who Can File a Wrongful Death Claim?
+Who Can File A Wrongful Death Claim?

-How Long Do I Have to File a Claim?
+How Long Do I Have To File A Claim?

-What Kinds of Damages are Recoverable in a Wrongful Death Lawsuit?
+What Kinds Of Damages Are Recoverable In A Wrongful Death Lawsuit?

 Direct Pecuniary Loss

 Direct pecuniary loss represents the actual financial loss resulting from the death of a loved one.
-You know the damage is a pecuniary loss because you can determine the exact cost by looking at paystubs, or bills.
+You know the damage is a pecuniary loss because you can determine the exact cost by looking at pay stubs or bills.
 Several examples of direct pecuniary loss in a wrongful death case include the following: